mFarah95/files/README.md

 ### Index and query book paragraphs using gensim in Python :notebook_with_decorative_cover:

-### Solve Sudoku boards using a CSP solver in Python 🎲
+### Solving Sudoku boards using a CSP solver in Python 🎲